 In 1946, Congress passed a law that gave hospitals, nursing homes and other health facilities grants and loans for construction and modernization.
 In return, they agreed to provide a reasonable volume of services to persons unable to pay and to make their services available to all persons residing in the facility’s area.
-The program stopped providing funds in 1997, but about 170 health care facilities nationwide are still obligated to provide free or reduced-cost care.
+The program stopped providing funds in 1997, but about 150 health care facilities nationwide are still obligated to provide free or reduced-cost care.

 Since 1980, more than $6 billion in uncompensated services have been provided to eligible patients through Hill-Burton.

 You are eligible to apply for Hill-Burton free care if your income is at or below the current HHS Poverty Guidelines.
 You may be eligible for Hill-Burton reduced-cost care if your income is as much as two times (triple for nursing home care) the HHS Poverty Guidelines.
+Facilities may require you to provide documentation that verifies your eligibility, such as proof of income.

 Only facility costs are covered, not your private doctors' bills.

-Facilities may require you to provide documentation that verifies your eligibility, such as proof of income.
+Hill-Burton facilities must post a sign in their admissions and business offices and emergency room that notifies the public that free and reduced-cost care is available.
 When you apply for Hill-Burton care, the obligated facility must provide you with a written statement that tells you what free or reduced-cost care services you will get or why you have been denied.

 Director, Division of Poison Control and Healthcare Facilities